lizzypokerface/design-patterns-an-exploration/design_patterns_python/README.md

     - The Proxy pattern provides a surrogate or placeholder for another object to control access to it.
 This is useful for managing resource-intensive objects, adding security, or implementing lazy loading without changing the original object's interface.

 ### Behavioural Design Patterns
+Behavioral design patterns emphasize the interaction and responsibility between objects.
+They define how objects communicate and collaborate, promoting effective communication and reducing dependencies in a system.

 * [Command Pattern](https://sbcode.net/python/command/)
     - The Command pattern encapsulates a request as an object, allowing you to parameterize clients with queues, requests, or operations.
 This enables features like undo/redo functionality and supports logging or queuing of commands without changing the objects that execute them.